How to Consolidate Debt Wisely

 Cons:

-• Requires good credit approval
+Requires a good credit score for approval

 2. Balance Transfer Credit Cards